CodeSShuv/CodeSShuv/README.md

 - 🔭 I’m currently working on [actually i am still learning ( make sure to checkout my repos)]
 - 🌱 I’m currently learning [DSA, Backend development using node and express]
-- 💬 Ask me about [Anything about tech, if i can answer, ask me another one but if i can't then help me learn it.]
+- 💬 Ask me about [Anything about tech.
+If i can answer, ask me another one but if i can't then help me learn it.]
 - 📫 How to reach me: []
 - 😄 Pronouns: [never got this thing]
 - ⚡ Fun fact: [laziness has increased my creativity]